blackfyre/flsun.community/src/guide/upgrades.md

 ## From bushings to bearings <Badge text="easy"/>

-The QQ-S uses graphite impregnated bronze bushings in the sliders, these can be optionally replaced with:
+The QQ-S uses graphite impregnated bronze bushings in the carriages, these can be optionally replaced with:

 - LM8UU linear bearings
 - IGUS RJ4JP-01-08 or IGUS RJ4JP-03-08